Kuberan (2000 film)

 Kuberan is a 2000 Indian Tamil language comedy drama film directed by Rama Narayanan and produced by N. Radha.
 It stars Karthik and Kausalya, while Mantra, Manivannan, Anju, and Thyagu play supporting roles.
 The music was composed by S. A. Rajkumar.

 Plot

-Kuberan (Karthik) works as a tour guide in Kodaikanal and is the sole money-earner for a large family.
-The family consists of his good-for-nothing father (Manivannan), the latter's two wives and their children, and Kuberan's sister (Anju) and her unemployed husband (Thyagu).
-Kavitha (Kausalya), a singer, becomes a new addition to the house when she is cheated off her money by Kuberan's father.
+Kuberan (Karthik) works as a tour guide in Kodaikanal and is the sole money earner for a large family.
+The family consists of his good-for-nothing father (Manivannan); the latter's two wives and their children; and Kuberan's sister (Anju) and her unemployed husband (Thyagu).
+Kavitha (Kausalya), a singer, becomes a new addition to the home when she is cheated out of her money by Kuberan's father.
 Romance blooms between her and Kuberan, and Chandra (Mantra), who also harbors feelings for him, opts out.
-Kuberan and Kavitha are married, and she too takes part in the sacrifices that he commits for his family.
+Kuberan and Kavitha are married, and she too takes part in the sacrifices he commits for his family.

 Soundtrack

 Soundtrack was composed by S. A. Rajkumar.